-This post summarizes the press release published at 8:00 AM EDT on October 26, 2017.
+This post summarizes ecommerce fraud statistics in the press release published at 8:00 AM EDT on October 26, 2017.

 The index analyzes fraud attempts on eCommerce merchant websites, reflected as a percent of eCommerce sales transactions and what’s trending.
 The industries examined in the study include: alcohol, tobacco and cannabis; apparel; consumer electronics; cosmetics and perfumes; department stores; furniture, appliances and home improvement; health, leisure and hobbies; jewelry and precious metals.
 Additionally, the index takes a deep-dive on the state of fraud in Australia, where eCommerce fraud is rising rapidly.